rhythmgt/leaderboard-platform/README.md

    ```

    This will:
-   - Start the application (if not already running)
    - Clear existing test data
    - Insert test users with scores
    - Run test queries to verify functionality